 The crop type information available on this site is from publicly available datasets, and does not affect the accuracy of the ensemble ET value, or the five models that use thermal infrared data as an input for calculation of ET (ALEXI/DisALEXI, eeMETRIC, geeSEBAL, PT-JPL, SSEBop).
 The sixth model, SIMS, does use crop type information to separate annual and perennial crops, and to adjust model parameters for stomatal resistance and maximum crop height for perennial crops.
 However, errors in crop type classification for annual crops don’t affect the SIMS ET calculations, and the crop-specific adjustments for perennial crops usually have a small influence on SIMS ET relative to other inputs.
 In cases where crop type errors do have an effect on SIMS ET data (e.g., misclassification of a perennial crop as an annual crop), SIMS is typically flagged as an outlier and removed from the ensemble prior to calculation of the ensemble ET value.

 Crop type information available through the Data Explorer is not generated by OpenET.
 Crop type information is derived from publicly available datasets, which often lag 6-12 months or more behind the current growing season, and thus may not always accurately reflect the current crop.
 Crop type information is provided to assist with interpretation of ET values.
-Outside of California, all crop type information is derived from the USDA Cropland Data Layer.
-Crop type information for California for 2016 and 2018 is based on the CA Department of Water Resources (DWR) Land Cover database developed by LandIQ.
-Data for California for all other years are from the USDA Cropland Data Layer; this data has lower classification accuracies for many of the specialty crops grown in California.
+The USDA Cropland Data Layer is used to derive crop type information for the majority of states.
+Crop type information for California for 2016, 2018 and 2020 is sourced from the CA Department of Water Resources (DWR) Land Cover database developed by LandIQ.
+Data for annual crops in California for all other years are from the USDA Cropland Data Layer.

-OpenET will launch an API in early 2023, and custom reporting tools in 2023.
+OpenET launched the API in Fall of 2023, and will launch custom reporting tools in 2024.
 The API was developed so that data from OpenET can be easily integrated into other data systems.
-API and custom reporting tools will allow users to query the data using their own field boundaries or areas of interest, and create custom reports for specific time periods of interest.
-The API will support machine to machine data retrieval to enable automated and operational use of the data within irrigation scheduling tools, hydrologic models, water accounting or trading platforms, and other farm, ranch, and water management software.
-Data available through the custom interface and API will go back to 2016 initially, with more years being available by the end of 2023.
-The ultimate goal is to develop ET data going back as far as 1984.
+The API supports machine to machine data retrieval to enable automated and operational use of the data within irrigation scheduling tools, hydrologic models, water accounting or trading platforms, and other farm, ranch, and water management software.
+Currently, data are available from 2016 to present.
+The ultimate goal is to develop ET data archives that extend from 1985 to present.

 Applications of the Data